About Topeka, Kansas

 Wildlife in Topeka

-Wildlife in Topeka are quite diverse, as the environments in the state are also.
-Kansas is home to nearly 700 types of animals and 25,000 types insects.
+Wildlife in Topeka is quite diverse, as are the environments in the state.
+Kansas is home to nearly 700 types of animals and 25,000 types of insects.
+Common wildlife visitors in Topeka homes include rodents like mice and rats, medium-sized animals like opossums, skunks, raccoons, and more.